-This default policy measures all executables in bprm_check, all files mmapped executable in file_mmap and module checks.
+This default policy measures all executables in bprm_check and all files mmapped executable in file_mmap and module checks and skips several irrelevant files (logs, audit, tmp, etc).

 Once your ima-policy is in place, reboot your machine (or even better have it present in your image for first boot).